DHTMLX/gantt-docs/data/api/gantt_smart_scales_config.md

 @descr:
 added in version 4.1

-Usage of this config significantly speeds up chart rendering if you have a very long scale.
+Usage of this config significantly speeds up chart rendering if you have a very long time scale.

 @related:
 desktop/performance.md#commontechniques